apple/swift-nio/docs/public-async-nio-apis.md

     ///   - http2InboundStreamInitializer: A closure that will be called whenever the remote peer initiates a new stream.
     ///     The output of this closure is the element type of the returned multiplexer
     /// - Returns: An `EventLoopFuture` containing a ``NIOTypedApplicationProtocolNegotiationHandler`` that completes when the channel
     ///     is ready to negotiate.
-This can then be used to access the ``NIOProtocolNegotiationResult`` which may itself
+This can then be used to access the protocol negotiation result which may itself
     ///     be waited on to retrieve the result of the negotiation.
     @available(macOS 10.15, iOS 13.0, watchOS 6.0, tvOS 13.0, *)
     public func configureAsyncHTTPServerPipeline<HTTP1ConnectionOutput: Sendable, HTTP2ConnectionOutput: Sendable, HTTP2StreamOutput: Sendable>(